Turkish parliament approves Sweden’s NATO membership bid | KRDO

 The vote was the second step of Turkey’s ratification process after the parliament’s Foreign Affairs Commission approved the bid last month.
 Turkish President Recep Tayyip Erdogan can now sign the protocol into law.

+But Hungarian Prime Minister Victor Orban on Wednesday told NATO Secretary General Jens Stoltenberg that Hungary’s government supports Sweden’s bid for accession.

+“I reaffirmed that the Hungarian government supports the NATO membership of Sweden,” Orban wrote on X. Stoltenberg also posted on X, saying he welcomed Orban’s “clear support” for Sweden’s membership bid.

-However, on Tuesday, Hungary’s Prime Minister Victor Orban said he had invited his Swedish counterpart, Ulf Kristersson, to visit Hungary to negotiate the terms of Sweden’s accession.
+On Tuesday, Orban said he had invited his Swedish counterpart Ulf Kristersson to visit Hungary to negotiate the terms of Sweden’s accession.

 Sweden and Finland applied for NATO membership in May 2022 following Russia’s invasion of Ukraine earlier that year.
-Finland joined NATO in April 2023, but Sweden has faced numerous delays in its path to accession.
+Finland joined NATO in April 2023, doubling the alliance’s border with Russia, but Sweden has faced numerous delays in its path to accession.

 This is a developing story and will be updated.